by Dan Eskelson on Apr 28, 2012

 I felt that the above "solutions" were merely treating the symptoms rather than the causes...the UV light did indeed kill the algae, but also killed all the beneficial pond organisms - those that contributed to the reduction of algae - so the problem returned soon with even greater severity.

-I finally found a system based on cooperation with natural systems - one that was inherently low maintenance; following are several of the basic principles of this system, principles that scontribute to a healthy, low maintenance water feature.
+I finally found a system based on cooperation with natural systems - one that was inherently low maintenance; following are several of the basic principles of this system, principles that soon tribute to a healthy, low maintenance water feature.

 - Provide a home for helpful aquatic insects and snails